phannhat17/mini-project-optimization/README.md

-# mini-project-optimization
+# Two-dimensional bin packing problem with variable bin sizes and costs
-Two-dimensional bin packing problem with variable bin sizes and costs
+This is a mini project for Fundamental of Optimization course of SoICT - HUST